clavinjune/clavinjune.dev/_posts/2020-12-19-contextual-logging-in-go.md

 ---
 ![Photo by @borisview on Unsplash](https://images.unsplash.com/photo-1580245492316-d542d595001b?w=1920)

-I’ve just woke up and somehow I remember that when I created [taboo]({{site.url}}/blog/creating-taboo-error-handler-for-go-f8e220) to trace the error log.
+I’ve just woke up and somehow I remembered when I created [taboo]({{site.url}}/blog/creating-taboo-error-handler-for-go-f8e220) to trace the error log.
 And then I think, would it be better if I pass the logger instead of the error log itself?

 As the context passed, it will contain a sub-logger that has `x-request-id` inside it.
 It’ll trace all the requested event from HTTP Handler to the most corner of the function.